 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by DAW Books on December 3, 2013 and has 521 pages.
+This romance, science fiction that was published by DAW Books on December 3, 2013 and has 521 pages.

 Eighth in the Katherine “Kitty” Katt science fiction romance series and revolving around aliens who fight to save the day.
 While this story is mostly in Washington D.C., it does zip over to Guantanamo Bay.